radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/getting-started/overview.md

 #### Manage environments

-Each environment preview contains an **Options** (**...**) menu that allows you access further details about the environment or delete it.
+Each environment preview contains an **Options** (**...**) menu that allows you to access further details about the environment or delete it.
 Dropdown menu options include:

 - View Details: Navigate to the detailed screen of the environment to view additional information.
 - View Logs: Navigate to the logs tab for the environment.